Battle of Fleurus (1690)

-The Battle of Fleurus, fought on 1 July 1690 near the town of Fleurus in modern Belgium, was a major engagement of the Nine Years' War.
-In a bold envelopment, Marshal Luxembourg, commanding a French army, inflicted a severe defeat on an Allied force led by Prince Waldeck.
+The Battle of Fleurus, fought on 1 July 1690 near Fleurus, then part of the Spanish Netherlands, now in modern Belgium, was a major engagement of the Nine Years' War.
+A French army led by Marshall Luxembourg defeated an Allied force under Waldeck.

-Despite this success, Louis XIV of France ordered Luxembourg to end his campaign in the Spanish Netherlands, and instead reinforce the Dauphin on the Rhine.
-The Allies withdrew to Brussels unconcerned by the defeat, since they were convinced their own losses could be replaced more quickly than those suffered by the French.
+Luxembourg's victory had limited strategic impact, since Louis XIV of France ordered him to end his campaign in the Spanish Netherlands, and instead reinforce the Dauphin on the Rhine.
+This gave the Allies time to withdraw to Brussels, and rebuild their army.